 Whitening

-In machine learning, we prefer features to be un-related.
+In machine learning, we prefer features to be unrelated.
 For example, in a dating application, a person may prefer a tall person but not too thin.
-However, weight and heigth are co-related.
-A taller person is heavier than a shorter person in average.
+However, weight and height are co-related.
+A taller person is heavier than a shorter person on average.
 Re-scaling these features independently can only tell whether a person is lighter than average in the population, but not whether the person is thin.
 Weigth increases with height:

 A network learns faster if features are un-related.
 We express the co-relations between a feature xixi and xjxj in terms of a covariance matrix below: